 Master of Science for Teachers (M.S.T.) in Adolescence Education, Grades 7–12

-SUNY Plattsburgh offers an M.S.T., leading to initial New York State Education Department (NYSED) certification for grades 7-12, at both the main campus in Plattsburgh and the branch campus at Adirondack Community College (ACC) in Queensbury.
+SUNY Plattsburgh offers an M.S.T., leading to initial New York State Education Department (NYSED) certification for grades 7–12, at both the main campus in Plattsburgh and SUNY Plattsburgh at Queensbury.
 The M.S.T. is offered in the following areas:

 - Earth science.